-NI 'to be part of EU customs territory'
+NI 'may be part of EU customs territory'

 However, that will be implied by a series of annexes which will say that individual pieces of EU single market legislation "will be applicable".

-However, the text will have considerable detail on how the movement of goods north and south will be facilitate without any border checks.
+The text will have considerable detail on how the movement of goods, north and south, will be facilitated without any border checks, RTE also reports.

 The Democratic Unionist Party (DUP) has made clear if the Irish Sea became a de facto trade border, it would withdraw its support for the Conservative government.

-Speaking on the Daily Politics Show earlier, DUP MP Sammy Wilson said that on the basis of what has been leaked or discussed so far, the withdrawal's legal text would be "unacceptable to the DUP and probably unacceptable to the British government".
+"For the Irish government, which prattles on all of the time about the importance of the Belfast Agreement, - part of the Belfast Agreement was that there can be no change in the constitutional position of Northern Ireland without the consent of the people of Northern Ireland.

+"Yet here we now have the EU, prompted by the Irish government, seeking to bring about that constitutional change."

-The DUP's 10 MPs are helping to keep prime Minister Theresa May in power as part of a confidence and supply deal.
+The DUP's 10 MPs are helping to keep Prime Minister Theresa May in power as part of a confidence and supply deal.

+Sinn Féin's Chris Hazzard said he did not want to speculate what was in the document and the party would study it on Wednesday.

+"But if reports are true that it has something around the north remaining within the customs union, this of course is to be welcomed.
+But it's only a start," he said.

+A spokesman said: "We have made it clear on numerous occasions we will not contemplate a hard border on the island of Ireland".

+The leaked letter, obtained by Sky News, quoted Mr Johnson telling the prime minister the return of a hard border on the island of Ireland would continue to leave 95% of traffic to pass unchecked.

-Foreign Secretary Boris Johnson earlier likened the challenge of avoiding a hard border in Northern Ireland to the boundaries between different boroughs of London - implying a system similar to London's congestion charge could operate along the border.
+Earlier, Mr Johnson was criticised after he likened the challenge of avoiding a hard border in Northern Ireland to the boundaries between different boroughs of London - implying a system similar to London's congestion charge could operate along the border.

 The foreign secretary said it was a "very relevant comparison" because money was "invisibly" taken from people travelling between Camden and Westminster when he was London mayor.